smbct/smbct.github.io/series/x86_64_assembly/pt7.markdown

 > Indeed, as the first loop concerns the rows, it is not necessary to re-compute the y0 index for each iteration on the columns.
 > Since floating point computation is expensive, this can be further optimized by storing the x0 values in an array.

-We can already test this first code by calling printf at each column iteration in order to print our 2 values x0 and y0.
+We can already test this first code by calling `printf` at each column iteration in order to print our the two values `x0` and `y0`.
-To do so, we will call define a string with adequate formatters for floating point double precision values and pass parameters to `printf` as we saw previously :
+To do so, we will define a string with adequate formatters for floating point double precision values and pass parameters to `printf` as we saw previously :

 <div class="code_frame"> x86 assembly </div>
 {% highlight nasm linenos %}